How does it feel?

 Like some other members of the Lamiaceae family it is carminative, meaning it prevents the formation of gas in the digestive tract or assists in its release.
 It relaxes smooth muscle (as in the gut), and relieves the discomfort caused by excessive wind and bloating.
 It is the volatile oil component of the plant that has this effect.
 It has been used is asthma and bronchitis and as a nervine to calm.

-Before the arrival of tea from China as a beverage, Catnip tea was taken as their daily cuppa by many folk in Britain.
+Before the arrival of tea from China as a beverage, catnip tea was taken as people’s daily cuppa by many folk in Britain.

-Despite its use to calm the nervous system, especially when feverish , it was said to be stimulating by some sources and Grieve states in A modern herbal that the root when chewed was said to make the most gentle person fierce and quarrelsome! v The root is not used these days and may contain constituents other than those in the aerial parts.
+Despite its use to calm the nervous system, especially when feverish, it was said to be stimulating by some sources and Grieve states in A Modern Herbal that the root when chewed was said to make the most gentle person fierce and quarrelsome (5).
+The root is not used these days and is likely to contain constituents other than those in the aerial parts.

 What practitioners say